Skip to content

 Data Format Table

-Column Data Type Description Example
+Field Data Type Description Example

-User ID guid Unique ID for the user 9dd4e3d8-5098-4b0a-9216-697cda5553f8
+User ID GUID Unique ID for the user 9dd4e3d8-5098-4b0a-9216-697cda5553f8

 User Name String User name identifier user-2